gaganshayan/rickandmorty/worksheet.md

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.

-Based on the initial logic defined in the previous sections try and breakdown the logic further into stateless/stateful components.

 | Component | Description |
 | --- | :---: |
 | App | This will make the initial data pull and include React Router|